ibabushkin/ibabushkin.github.io/Binding Capstone to Haskell - Part 1.md

 ## Motivation (or how you want to call it)
 Essentially, capstone is *the* disassembler library.
 It also gives you a pretty big set of bindings to different languages, like Python, OCaml, ...
 Just not Haskell.
 I don't know why, but that's how it is.
-And, coincidentially, I need a proper disassembly library in Haskell, as I want to
+And, coincidentally, I need a proper disassembly library in Haskell, as I want to

 1. rewrite [Iridium](http://github.com/ibabushkin/Iridium) in a more
    sophisticated manner
-2. get something more sophisitcated than the `disassembler` package into the Haskell ecosystem
+2. get something more sophisticated than the `disassembler` package into the Haskell ecosystem
 3. get to know the FFI better (that's a nice side-effect)